As we get closer to the spooky season, we’re taking a look at some of the best Halloween campaigns of all time.

 From costumes and party decorations, to crafts and confectionery, the British public were finding any excuse to celebrate and really got into the spirit of All Hallows Eve.
 Pinterest reported that searches for at-home Halloween games were up ten times the previous year, and costumes with masks up a staggering 27 times compared to 2019.

-With this year’s Halloween free of any restrictions (so far), it’s safe to say that it’s going to be a real (trick or) treat!
-Here are some of our favourite Halloween marketing campaigns to help get you in the spooky mood.
+Here are some of our favourite ever Halloween marketing campaigns to help get you in the spooky mood.

-Our favourite campaign from last year has to be from the global online fashion brand, Asos, who expanded their marketing efforts to include TikTok after the platform saw rapid growth amongst their target market, especially within the UK.
+One of our favourite campaigns has to be from the global online fashion brand, ASOS, who expanded their marketing efforts to include TikTok after the platform saw rapid growth amongst their target market, especially within the UK.

 By using a network of influencers on the app, the campaign saw creators showcase their spooky looks on the For You Pages of both their followers and those interested in fashion.
 The trend saw TikTokers transition from casual day outfits to frightening evening looks using a custom made sound clip.

-High street retailer and party food pros, Marks and Spencer, created a range of devilishly delicious food and drink options for people to enjoy at home.
-The innovative range caused a real stir both on social media and in the press, securing 25 pieces of coverage across multiple national and regional publications including The Sun, The Daily Express, The Chronicle Live and Manchester Evening News.
+High street retailer and party food pros, Marks and Spencer always creates a range of devilishly delicious food and drink options for people to enjoy at home.
+The innovative 2020 range caused a real stir both on social media and in the press, securing 25 pieces of coverage across multiple national and regional publications including The Sun, The Daily Express, The Chronicle Live and Manchester Evening News.

 From their eerie eyeball pizza and beastly bangers to petrifying pineapple punch and even a creepy Colin the Caterpillar cake, their combination of pre-made food and recipe ideas to make at home meant everyone could still enjoy a boo-tiful spread.